Orbital Elements (Part 1)#

 ../../_images/L5fig7.png

-Fig. 9 Diagram illustrating the key parameters and angles used to describe an orbital plane in a three-dimensional coordinate system.#
+Fig. 18 Diagram illustrating the key parameters and angles used in the context of a satellite orbiting the Earth.#

 • \(\Omega\) is the angle between \(\mathbf{\hat{I}}\) and the line of nodes \(\mathbf{\hat{n}}\).
 Recall that the line of nodes connects the ascending and descending nodes, which are the points where the orbital plane intersects the equatorial reference frame.
 Therefore, the line of nodes lies in both planes and is perpendicular to the normal vectors of both the reference plane and the orbital plane.
 In other words: